How to sign a task using an electronic signature?

 To learn more about electronic signatures and other 21 CFR Part 11 requirements in SciNote watch our video tutorial below.
 You can also read more about compliance with Title 21 CFR Part 11 here.

-If you have any additional questions, please do not hesitate to contact us at support@scinote.net.
-For more information about the Premium plans, please request a quote
+If you have any additional questions, please don't hesitate to contact us at support@scinote.net.
+For more info about the Premium plans, request a quote.